simplestreet/youtube-video-search-on-jupyter/README.md

 ### DisplayYoutubeVideo(obj)

-You can show youtube video you searched with this class.
+You can show the youtube videos you searched with this class.
 This needs YoutubeVideoSearch object as argument.

 e.g.)

 ```
 yvs = YoutubeVideoSearch(key)
-yvs.search('mob psycho 2')
+yvs.search('nintendo official')

 dtv = DisplayYoutubeVideo(yvs)
 ```